Create a daily calendar for kids that you can use for at-home learning! Free calendar printables, available in six languages!

 Today I’m sharing our calendar as we have been using it since starting virtual learning.
 Since my youngest has a letter of the day at school for phonics and writing, I started incorporating that into our calendar.
 Each day, we choose an animal and color that go with the letter of the day.
 The color cards are fun vocabulary builders that my oldest enjoys.

-Parts of the Calendar
+The Parts of Our Kid’s Calendar

 *Free printables are available in my Resource Library*

 1. Free DIY Children’s Calendar Printables: The main part of this calendar is all free!
 Yay!
-This is the part that comes in four languages and includes a color-your-own versions in English which is what is shown above.
+This is the part that comes in six languages and includes a color-your-own versions in English which is what is shown above.

 3. Free Bunnies kids can dress for the weather!: My favorite part!
 These bunnies are so fun to dress for the weather and they comes with so many cute clothes.
 The bunnies come in four different fur colors and you can download bunnies that are standing or bunnies sitting in wheelchairs.